Dark-Abyssal/Project_Snake/README.md

 Attempt to make it as long as possible!
 Once the snake reaches a certain length, going in the opposite direction of where the snake is heading eg.(when going left, pressed right), will result in game over due to snake eating itself.

+Control option in Menu explains this as well, including some additional instructions

 ![image](https://github.com/user-attachments/assets/82f83d71-29f3-40b2-956d-e956b74eba92)